notaryproject/notaryproject.dev/content/en/docs/registrysupport.md

 For registries that support artifact references, and manifest support is `OCI artifact manifest`, Notation stores the signature using `OCi artifact manifest` by default.

-For registries that support artifact references, and manifest support is `OCI image manifest`, user SHOULD explicitly pass a flag `--use-image-manifest` to `notation sign` command, so that notation stores the signature using `OCI image manifest` in the registry.
+For registries that support artifact references, and manifest support is `OCI image manifest`, user SHOULD explicitly pass a flag `--use-image-manifest` to `notation sign` command, so that Notation stores the signature using `OCI image manifest` in the registry.

 For registries that don't support artifact references, Notation support will come in the future release.